diploidgenomics/vcftools/README.md

 # VCF_tools

-VCFTools is a Crystal shard designed for reading VCF files.
+VCFTools is a Crystal shard for parsing VCF files.
 VCF is the main format used to store genomic variation in humans and other species.

 ## Installation